josh-ashkinaze/plurals/README.md

 In the next example below,

-1. We set moderator system_instructions directly, giving our own directions to the moderator without relying on a template.
-Recall that when users set their own system instructions, system instructions expects a `${task}` placeholder.
+1. We set moderator `system_instructions` directly, giving our own directions to the moderator without relying on a template.
+Recall that when users set their own `system_instructions`, `system_instructions` expects a `${task}` placeholder.
 This placeholder would get filled in with the task.
-2. We set moderator combination_instructions using the empathetic template.
+2. We set moderator `combination_instructions` using the empathetic template.
-3. We set agent combination_instructions directly, giving our own directions to the moderator without relying on a template.
-Recall that when users set their own combination_instructions, combination_instructions expects a `${previous_responses}` placeholder if it is not one of the default options that we offer.
+3. We set agent `combination_instructions` directly, giving our own directions to the moderator without relying on a template.
+Recall that when users set their own `combination_instructions`, `combination_instructions` expects a `${previous_responses}` placeholder if it is not one of the default options that we offer.
 This placeholder would get filled in with the previous responses.

 ```python
 #Setting system instructions moderator